JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 But if we allow thought to be involved, we have a built-in explanation for such phenomena.
 And so we choose the simpler of the two and express it as:

 Axiom 1.
-God is the one self-caused fact existent in the whole of reality, hence must be the source and substance of all that is. (from "Origin of Origins of Tao Te Ching," about 500 BCE).
+God is the one self-caused fact existent in the whole of reality, hence must be the source and substance of all that is. (from “Origin of Origins of Tao Te Ching,” about 500 BCE).

-We give our "Original Creative Thought" the name "God," noting that since time and space came into being together as space-time, prior to that moment there was only the infinite eternal NOW.
+We give our “Original Creative Thought” the name “God,” noting that since time and space came into being together as space-time, prior to that moment there was only the infinite eternal NOW.
 Hence questions such as what came before God are irrelevant.

 In order to keep our system simple we have need of one more primary axiom, and propose this: